RichardCoffee/custom-post-type/README.md

 The class provides a taxonomy_registration() method.
 If used, it provides the ability to prevent term deletion for the taxonomy.
 There is also a mechanism in place to prevent specific term deletion.
 See below for more information.

 #### Template
 A 'single' template path and name for the CPT can be assigned, and it will be used when displaying the CPT.
+Provisions for 'search' and 'archive' will be added at some point in the future.

 #### Term Deletion
-If you want to prevent specific taxonomy terms from being deleted, then when creating the taxonomy in the child class, append an array of the term slugs or names to the tax_keep property array, like so:<br>
+If you want to prevent specific taxonomy terms from being deleted, then after creating the taxonomy in the child class, append an array of the term slugs or names to the tax_keep property array, like so:<br>
 `$this->tax_keep['taxonomy_slug'] = array('term-slug')`<br>
 or<br>
 `$this->tax_keep['taxonomy_slug'] = array(__('Term Name One','text-domain'))`
 The array must be consistent, either all slugs, or all names.

 #### Text domain
-A unique string placeholder 'text-domain' is currently used.
-If you are familiar with the linux sed command you can use this command:  `sed -i 's/text-domain/your-domain-name-here/' path-to/custom-post.php`  Alternately, override the method translated_text(), but be sure to duplicate the array structure and __all__ the strings it contains.
+All the strings the class uses are defined in the method translated_text().
+Redefine the method in the child class to change the text-domain and/or wording of the strings, but be sure to duplicate the array structure __exactly__.
+Alternately, you could change the custom-post.php text to the needed domain.
+If you are comfortable with the linux command line you could use this command:  `sed -i 's/tcc-custom-post/your-domain-name-here/' path-to/custom-post.php`

 #### Text strings
-The class uses a method named translated_text() to provide default strings for both post labels and taxonomy labels.
-The methods utilizing the strings are post_type_labels() and taxonomy_labels().
-There is also post_type_messages() which generates CPT specific messages which are displayed in place of the standard WordPress messages.
+the method translated_text() provides default strings for both post labels and taxonomy labels.
+The methods utilizing the strings are post_type_labels(), taxonomy_labels(), and post_type_messages().
+The latter generates CPT specific messages which are displayed in place of the standard WordPress messages.

 ## Taxonomies